By Nancy Armitage

 Mix the cocoa with hot milk & sugar. add vanilla extract.
 Top with marshmallow or whipped cream.
 Dust with nutmeg and or chocolate sprinkles.
 Use a peppermint candy candy unwrapped or cinnamon stick to stir.
 Recipe: Nancy Armitage

-Christmas treats: Chocolate gold coins, Speculaas Dutch spicy cookies, Petit Mincemeat tarts, Mincement Pie, Pumpkin Pie squares, Dutch chocolate letters, Candy canes, Creme de Menthe or Peppermint Patties Chocolate Brownies, Peanut Butter Cookies with Hershey Kiss in the middle,
+Christmas treats: Chocolate gold coins, Speculaas Dutch spicy cookies, Petit Mincemeat tarts, Pecan tarts, Mincement Pie, Pumpkin Pie squares, Dutch chocolate letters, Candy canes, Creme de Menthe or Peppermint Patties Chocolate Brownies, Peanut Butter Cookies with Hershey Kiss in the middle,

 Christmas Cakes: Christmas Fruit Cake in small cubes, Orange Cake with cranberries, Christmas Petit Fours in small paper wrappers, Irish Christmas Cake with white fondant and tied with a thick red ribbon, Raisin Cake with Royal Icing or Powdered Sugar, Dutch Chocolate Cake with Chocolate Frosting,